Xornop/ha-addons/whisper-asr-addon/README.md

-- not maintained. it works, but my subgen addon can handle larger movies - whisper asr addon is faster though -
+- not maintained. it works, but my subgen app can handle larger movies - whisper asr app is faster though -

 # Whisper ASR Webservice